Semin is an associate solicitor in the regulation team.

 Further, she assists partners, Peter Cadman and Matt Bosworth on sports law matters in relation to advising clubs as well as professional and amateur sportsmen concerning regulatory and disciplinary matters.

-She is known for being hard working, focused, having excellent client care as well as being understanding and compassionate.
+Semin is known for being hard working, focused, having excellent client care as well as being understanding and compassionate.
 She is described in The Legal 500 (2017) as having a "relaxed style", "very knowledgeable" and a "tenacious approach to cases".

 Semin joined Russell-Cooke in 2008.
 She was called to the Bar in 2005 but subsequently re-qualified becoming a solicitor in 2012 and later secured Higher Rights of Audience.